LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

 At the other end of Agnew Park, the family-run Swan Inn is also traditional, with 3D Sky Sports, pool, darts and live music on Saturdays.
-It does B&B as well.
-Facing the harbour on Agnew Crescent, the Marina Bar is modern and well fitted-out.
+It offers comfortable lodgings and, from April, a beer garden equipped with four TV screens.

 Where to stay